-As a listed company headquartered in Germany, corporate governance at Fraport AG primarily complies with German stock corporation law, capital market law and the suggestions and recommendations of the GCGC.
+As a publicly listed corporation headquartered in Germany, corporate governance at Fraport AG primarily orients itself to German stock corporation law, capital market law, and the suggestions and recommendations of the GCGC.
 There is no obligation to implement the suggestions and recommendations of the GCGC.
 However, under Section 161 of the AktG the Executive Board and the Supervisory Board are obliged to issue a statement of compliance and to report and justify any deviations from the recommendations of the GCGC.